telosnetwork/telos-docs/docs/quickstart/launch_on_telos.md

-To set check the gas price set by telos resources go to [teloscan](9https://www.teloscan.io/)
+To set check the gas price set by telos resources go to [teloscan](https://www.teloscan.io/)

+When you deploy using hardhat, it automatically drains your wallet of the funds that it needs to perform the request.
+In other words, there is no pop up confirmation from metamask.
+Once you run the deploy script command then Boom!
+Your charged for gas fees and your contract is deployed.